kentarokamiyajp/dbt-bigquery-cloud-composer-tutorial/README.md

 # How to setup Bigquery, Composer and DBT on GCP

-## Set up service accounts
+## 1. Set up service accounts

 - Create a new service account for Bigquery

-    ```[bash]
-    # 1. In IAM page, create a service account to run bigquery jobs from GCE instance.
+   1. In IAM page, create a service account to run bigquery jobs from GCE instance.
-    #    The service account needs to have the following roles
+      - The service account needs to have the following roles
-    #    -  BigQuery Data Editor
+         - ```BigQuery Data Editor```
-    #    -  BigQuery Job User
+         - ```BigQuery Job User```
-    #
-    # 2. Create a key for the created service account
-    #    which will be needed to run a bigquery job from DBT running on a GCE instance.
+   2. Create a key for the created service account which will be needed to run a bigquery job from DBT running on a GCE instance.
-    ```

 - Edit a service account for GCE which is automatically created when you create the GCE instance.

-    ```[bash]
-    # 1. In IAM page, edit the service account to have the following role.
-    #    This is needed to create a dataset from this instance.
+  - In IAM page, edit the service account to have the following role.
+This is needed to create a dataset from this instance.
 This is not for the DBT tasks.
-    #    -  BigQuery Data Editor
+    - ```BigQuery Data Editor```
-    ```

-## Create a GCE instance
+## 2. Create a GCE instance

 1. Enable GCE(Compute Engine) API if not
-2. Create a instance
+2. Create a new instance
-   1. Need to set "Cloud API access scopes" to access bigquery from GCE
+   - Need to set "Cloud API access scopes" to access bigquery from GCE
-      1. Set "Enable" for BigQuery in Cloud API access scopes.
+     - Set "Enable" for BigQuery in Cloud API access scopes.
 3. Setup DBT environment

     ```[bash]